-Enriching the Lives of all Urban Aboriginal Youth
+Enriching the Lives of Indigenous Youth

 We believe our Indigenous youth have a right to develop to their full potential as valued and engaged citizens within their Nations and Canada, where their culture and identity are celebrated.